QA Engineering in 2026: Automation Has Split the Role

 |---|---|---|---|

-CI/CD + Playwright (lift 2.74) is the modern automation stack.
+CI/CD + Playwright (lift 5.53) is the highest-lift pair among modern automation combinations, and the highest of any CI/CD-plus-framework pairing.
 Playwright-based test suites do not sit in a folder on someone's laptop.
 They run in CI/CD pipelines triggered by pull requests, using Jenkins (the open-source CI/CD automation server widely used to schedule test runs, alongside GitHub Actions).
 If you learn Playwright, you will learn to wire it into a pipeline as part of the same workflow.

 Who's Hiring at Which Seniority Level?